Dorothy2020/portfolio-hackathon/README.md

 ![JavaScript](https://img.shields.io/badge/JavaScript-ES6-yellow?logo=javascript)
 ![License](https://img.shields.io/badge/License-MIT-green)

-A portfolio project designed and developed to showcase my skills, projects, qualifications, and contact information.
+A portfolio project designed and developed to showcase my skills, projects, qualifications, and contact information in a modern, responsive layout.

 ---

 ## 🖥 Operating System Used

-- Windows 10/11
+- Developed on **Windows 10/11**
-- (Also compatible with macOS and Linux)
+- Fully compatible with **macOS** and **Linux**

 ---

 ## 📁 Project Overview

 This portfolio demonstrates a clean, responsive personal website using HTML, CSS, and JavaScript.
-The project also includes mockup design steps, file structure, development tools, and hosting.
+It covers all essential sections from intro to contact and is styled with custom components, icons, and smooth interactivity.

 ---